Digressive/Windows-Server-Status-Monitor/README.md

 -List
 ```

-The path to a TXT file containing the netbios names of the servers you wish to check.
+The path to a TXT file containing the NetBIOS names of the servers you wish to check.

 ``` txt
 -O